How to Use Evaluate Expression to Speed up Debugging

 The standard debugging process involves many complex and time-consuming steps that can often get you off track and slow you down when speed matters the most.
 Evaluate Expression gets you to your destination more quickly, giving you an even deeper insight into transactions and relevant expressions.

-This feature will help you make the most of Tenderly Debugger and handle various scenarios, from debugging transaction errors and potentially reducing future gas fees to reacting quickly in time-sensitive War Room situations.
+This feature will help you make the most of Tenderly Debugger and handle various scenarios, from debugging transaction errors and potentially reducing Smart Contract gas fees to reacting quickly in time-sensitive war room situations.
 When done with Evaluate Expression, debugging turns from a time-consuming endeavor to a simple task.
+Ready to try it out?